modir/using-laminas-framework-book/version2/docs/appearance.md

 ![Figure 6.7.
 Auto-complete feature](images/appearance/typeahead.png)

-T> You can see this example working in the *Hello World* sample bundled with this book T> by typing the URL "http://localhost/typeahead" in your browser.
+> You can see this example working in the *Hello World* sample bundled with this book
+> by typing the URL "http://localhost/typeahead" in your browser.

 ## Adding CSS Stylesheets to a Web Page